This page tells you what to do to get a learner licence.

-Once you have held your learner licence for six months, and you’re a confident, safe driver, you can apply for your restricted licence.
+If you’ve held your learner licence for at least six months and you’re a confident, safe driver, you can apply for your restricted licence.

 There are plenty of resources you can use to study the road rules in preparation for your theory test:

-Our Drive website (external link) is packed with useful tools and videos to help you learn safe driving skills.
+Our Drive website is packed with useful tools and videos to help you learn safe driving skills.

-The New Zealand road code (external link) is available online or from most bookstores and driver licensing agents.
+The New Zealand road code is available online or from most bookstores and driver licensing agents.

-All of these resources are endorsed by the NZ Transport Agency.
+All of these resources are endorsed by Waka Kotahi.

 Using the official resources will give you the best chance of passing your test and becoming a great kiwi driver.